Back to blog

 Management companies typically offer several document "products" with different scopes and prices:

-Resale Package / Disclosure Package ($200-$600) The estoppel plus governing documents — CC&Rs, bylaws, rules, financial statements, insurance certificate, meeting minutes.
+Resale Package / Disclosure Package ($200-$600).
+The estoppel plus governing documents, including CC&Rs, bylaws, rules, financial statements, insurance certificate, and meeting minutes.
 This is what buyers need for their review.

-What to order: In most transactions, you need the full resale package (which includes the estoppel information) plus the condo questionnaire (if it's a condo).
-Ordering just the estoppel is tempting because it's cheaper, but then you'll need to order the governing documents separately when the buyer or agent asks for them — doubling the processing time.
+What to order: In most transactions, you need the full resale package (which includes the estoppel information) plus the condo questionnaire if it's a condo.
+Ordering just the estoppel is tempting because it's cheaper.
+But then you'll need to order the governing documents separately when the buyer or agent asks for them, and that doubles the processing time.

 Step 5: Track and Follow Up